-Coral atolls grow as sea levels rise
+Coral atolls face drowning threat from sea level rise

 What the science says...